COMMON MYTHS RELATED TO IVF

 Although it is much better for your wellness and the wellbeing of your child to start your IVF journey at a safe BMI, there really is no definitive proof that overweight women cannot have IVF success.
 Obese women, on the other hand, have reduced implantation and chances of success with IVF.

 We assume our debunking of myths has alleviated your fears.
 Never let IVF theories get the best of you.
-If you have any concerns, always consult your fertility doctor or a member of the Uvara IVF, the best infertility hospital in Lucknow.
-Dr Richa is the best infertility doctor in Lucknow..
+If you have any concerns, always consult your fertility doctor or a member of the Uvara IVF, Dr Richa is the best infertility doctor in Lucknow..